gerau/LongArithmetic/README.md

 # Directories

-## LongLibrary (lab 1)
+## LongArithmetic (lab 1 & lab 2)

+### Lab 1:
 Library for unsigned long numbers any length (by default 2048 bits in binary) in 2^32 number system.
-Also provided class LongIntBit (number in binary number system), whose only purpose is implement division to LongInt, so its functions are limited.

 LongInt supports basic operations:
 - Adding two LongInt's (+);
 - Subtracting two LongInt's (-);
 - Multiplication of LongInt and regular uint(not commutative) (LongInt * uint);